jillbay/Lowfrequency-DBS-evoked-potentials/README.md

 - Investigate the temporal progression of evoked responses
 - Explore whether distinct spatial or temporal characteristics of the evoked activity could serve as biomarkers for predicting clinical response to DBS treatment in epilepsy

+### Note
+Due to privacy regulations and ethical considerations, raw EEG recordings and patient-identificable data (CT and MRI) are not included in this repository.
+This project was conducted under approved data use protocols and in compliance with institutional guidelines.